Red-eyed crocodile skinks are one of our all-time favorite pet reptiles. This incredible lizard has a unique look that you can’t find anywhere else!

-There’s no denying that the red-eyed crocodile skink is one of the most interesting-looking pet lizards out there.
+There’s no denying that the red-eyed crocodile skink is one of the most interesting-looking and best pet lizards out there.
 They have a few unique physical traits, with the first being the head!

 This species is casque-headed.
 They’re sporting a triangular-shaped head with a noticeable spiky ridge towards the back.
 It looks as if they’re wearing a helmet!

 Running the length of the lizard, you’ll find four rows of keeled scales.
 The scales create a spiky look.
 Each spike curves backward, giving them that crocodilian or dragon-like appearance.

 Overall, the body of the red-eyed crocodile skink is stout and heavy.
 This isn’t a slender lizard!
 They have strong bodies with equally strong legs.

 The color of the reptile is relatively muted.
 Most of the body is covered in a deep brown color.
 The exception is the belly, which is a lighter tan.
 Around the eyes, the scales are vibrant reddish-orange.

 Interestingly enough, juveniles don’t have those iconic eyes.
 Juveniles are usually lighter in color.
 They have a thick band of tan that runs along the back.
 It pairs nicely with the tan-colored head.